Would you know if your dog had a yeast infection?

 The logic is the same as for a yeast infection.

-Take away an allergen that causes inflammation and the skin (or bowel) can heal itself, which helps make Rachel Ray Nutrish a best dry dog food for yeast infections.
+Take away an allergen that causes inflammation and the skin (or bowel) can heal itself, which helps make Rachel Ray Nutrish the best dry dog food for yeast infections.

 Visit a veterinary dermatologist with an itchy dog prone to yeast infections, and they’ll suggest a dietary trial.